Codecademy/docs/content/react/concepts/lifecycle-methods/lifecycle-methods.md

 Tags:
   - "Methods"
   - "React"
-Catalog Content:
+CatalogContent:
   - "https://www.codecademy.com/learn/react-101"
   - "https://www.codecademy.com/learn/paths/web-development"
 ---

-In React, lifecycle methods are unique event listeners that listen for changes during certain points during a [component's](https://www.codecademy.com/resources/docs/react/components) lifecycle.
+In React, lifecycle methods are unique event listeners that listen for changes during certain points during a [component](https://www.codecademy.com/resources/docs/react/components)'s lifecycle.
 A component's lifecycle usually runs in this order:

 1. Rendering/mounting a component to the DOM for the first time.
 2. Updatilng an existing component.